My go-to, no-brainer cocktail is a Gin Tonic. This classic and easy drink is light, refreshing, and perfect for any occasion.

 In fact, with half the tonic, it turns out that a Gin Tonic has lower carbs and lower calories than a glass of red wine!

-So, next time you have an urge for a Gin Tonic, try this no guilt, low carb recipe.
+So, next time you have an urge for a Gin Tonic, try this no guilt, low carb, and lower calorie recipe.
+This is my favorite low carb cocktail.

 By the way, my favorite Gin currently is “Rangpur Tanqueray“; if you haven’t tried it already, believe me its worth a shot.